toptal/picasso/docs/decisions/19-responsive-component-spacing-properties.md

 ### Questions and answers

-This section covers common use cases and questions that may rise during migration.
+This section covers common use cases and questions that may rise during adoption

 ---